krisztianszenasi/chia-monitor/README.md

 ## Host

-If you choose the simulator than you host will be `http://10.0.2.2:5001` which is a virtual route for your machines loopback interface.
+If you choose the simulator than your host will be `http://10.0.2.2:5001` which is a virtual route for your machines loopback interface.

 With the physical approach use your machines local ip address.
 For example `192.168.0.5`.